Apple juice &

 Fresh from the gardens of Oxfordshire

-We make craft cider and apple juice using apples donated from the gardens of Oxfordshire & the edge of Buckinghamshire - apples that would usually go to waste, either falling from the trees to make a mess in the garden or left to rot.
+We make craft cider and apple juice using apples donated from local gardens and orchards - apples that would usually go to waste, either falling from the trees to make a mess in the garden or left to rot.
 We hate waste & it seems many others do too!
 We love to receive pears as well.

 Cider tasting